About Community Benefits

 - relieve/reduce the burden of government or other community efforts

-Hudson Hospital & Clinics works in collaboration with area organizations to improve community health and increase access to health care.
+Hudson Hospital & Clinic works in collaboration with area organizations to improve community health and increase access to health care.
 Together, we work to find the best ways to target areas of concern.
 Knowing that program success depends on collaboration, we choose the right partners (with resources, information and knowledge) who have similar mission statements, same goals and the desire to work together, so that we can focus on the right programs or initiatives to yield successful outcomes.

 - Healthier Together - St. Croix County (formerly CHIP)